Floflis/Floflis-UI/README.md

 # Contributing #

 You can see the source code for submit your modifications, or read SPECS.md/FEATURES.md to submit your ideas/work on new codes.
+Too, you can edit the GET_STARTED.md file.

 Pull requests, comments and open issues are very welcome.